OmChachad/Pencilera/README.md

 ## Features

 - **Camera Remote:** Use your Apple Pencil to control the camera on your iPad.
 Double-tap gestures on Apple Pencil 2 and squeeze gestures on Apple Pencil Pro can be used to capture photos.
+- **Remote Flip:** Use either gesture on Apple Pencil Pro to remotely switch between your front and back camera.
 - **Easy Setup:** Simply install the app, and you're ready to start using your Apple Pencil as a camera remote.
 - **Privacy Focused:** Pencilera does not collect any personal data, ensuring that your privacy is maintained at all times.
 - **Free and Open Source:** Pencilera is completely free to use, with optional tips to support development.
 The app is open source, allowing developers to contribute and learn from the project.